-- Has officially taken a position on climate change that acknowledged potential risks; - Has taken a public position on the Paris Accords; - · Has taken other affirmative steps to participate in climate risk management initiatives, such as: - o Promoting net-zero commitments; - o Participating in external climate risk coalitions; - o Forming internal working groups to study climate risk issues; or - o Has conducted direct advocacy work on climate risk issues.
+- Has officially taken a position on climate change that acknowledged potential risks; - Has taken a public position on the Paris Accords; - Has taken other affirmative steps to participate in climate risk management initiatives, such as: - o Promoting net-zero commitments; - o Participating in external climate risk coalitions; - o Forming internal working groups to study climate risk issues; or - o Has conducted direct advocacy work on climate risk issues. - Has taken a position which would prohibit AIG from achieving its stated climate-related goals.